-Vietnam has the third largest population in South East Asia (after Indonesia and Philippines) and is ranked 13rd in the world in terms of total population, reaching 92.7 million according to the population survey in 2016.
-The rural population accounts for approximately 67%.

-The city of Hanoi covers a large urban and rural area in the north of the country.
-The registered population was around 7.2 million at the end of 2015.
+Vietnam has the third largest population in South East Asia (after Indonesia and Philippines) and is ranked 13rd in the world in terms of total population, reaching 92.7 million Ordinances are issued by the Standing Committee of according to the population survey in 2016.
+The rural the National Assembly to regulate an area where a law population accounts for approximately 67%. is not yet promulgated or regulated.
+On matters the National Assembly has entrusted to the Government, the The city of Hanoi covers a large urban and rural area in the Government will issue decrees, decisions, circulars or north of the country.
+The registered population was around directives to implement the issued laws or ordinances.
+7.2 million at the end of 2015.

-Ho Chi Minh City, the primary economic hub for Vietnam, had a population of about 8.3 million.
-However, the actual population of Ho Chi Minh City (and Hanoi, to a lesser extent) is likely to be significantly higher due to unrecorded migration from rural areas.
-In addition, Ho Chi Minh City is also bordered by the established industrial and urban areas of Binh Duong, Dong Nai and Long An Provinces, which arguably extend the City's limits into these provinces.
+Decrees, decisions and circulars are normally issued by Ho Chi Minh City, the primary economic hub for Vietnam, individual ministries and other State agencies, including had a population of about 8.3 million.
+However, the actual People's Committees, with respect to subjects within their population of Ho Chi Minh City (and Hanoi, to a lesser sphere of responsibility and the force of subordinate extent) is likely to be significantly higher due to unrecorded leaislation. migration from rural areas.
+In addition, Ho Chi Minh City is also bordered by the established industrial and urban areas It should be noted that while codes, laws and ordinances of Binh Duong, Dong Nai and Long An Provinces, which are referred to by name; decrees, decisions, circulars and arguably extend the City's limits into these provinces. directives are usually referred to by the number, signing date, and the name of issuer.